johnklucinec/final_bot_x/README.md

   * /post ```message```
     * post something on behalf of the discord bot
   * /edit ```message_id```
     * edit any message sent by the bot.
 This is helpful when you have a channel that you want to keep clutter free.
-It allows multiple people to edit the same message.
+    * This allows multiple people to edit the same message.
   * /ping
     * test to see if the bot works
 ### Message Commands (listeners)
   * !rule1, rule2...
-    * The bot sends the corresponding rule in the channel where this command was typed
+    * The bot sends the corresponding rule in the channel where this command was typed.
   * Posts a message if a user pings Finalboy or Finalmouse Staff
     * This rule does not apply to users that have a role in the EXCLUDED_ROLE env.
+    * Currently sends the warning if a user responds to a message with pinging enabled.
   * Automatically gives user a role if their image is approved.
     * Only gives roles that are in the FREETHINKER_ROLE_IDS env.
     * Gives a new role when the ✅ emoji is given.